Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Deep Improvement Supervision

+Our framework admits diverse sources of intermediate targets $\Phi$ (any mechanism that yields monotone improvement targets is valid, since DIS only requires stepwise improvement, not a particular generative process): \begin{enumerate} \item \textbf{Programmable edits.} A deterministic generator creates a path from input to output, e.g. puzzle solvers that reveal a constant move in constraints per step, which yields $\mathbf{y}^{\dagger}_{s+1}=\mathrm{Edit}(\mathbf{y}^{\dagger}_s)$.

-\item \textbf{LLM-generated plans.} A teacher LLM proposes a sequence of intermediate solutions or sketches; these are projected onto the task’s discrete output space to form $\{\mathbf{y}^{\dagger}_s\}$.
+\item \textbf{LLM-generated plans.} A teacher LLM proposes intermediate sketches; these are projected onto the task’s discrete output space to form $\{\mathbf{y}^{\dagger}_s\}$.

-\item \textbf{Discrete diffusion schedules.} Define a corruption process $q_{\beta}(\tilde{\mathbf{y}}\,|\,\mathbf{y}^\star)$ (e.g., token masking or random replacement with rate $\beta$).
-Choose a decreasing noise schedule and sample $\mathbf{y}^{\dagger}_s\sim q_{\beta_s}(\cdot\,|\,\mathbf{y}^\star)$ so that the targets become progressively less corrupted, approximating a reverse-diffusion path over discrete outputs\footnote{We do not position our method as diffusion models.
-It does not employ diffusion-based schedulers, nor does it explicitly compute concrete scores or distributional ratios \cite{lou2023discrete}.
-We propose a general framework for guiding the reasoning steps.}. \end{enumerate} These constructions guarantee by design (or in expectation) that the improvement direction is explicit.
-In our paper, we choose the simplest version with stepwise targets via discrete corruption.
-Let $\mathbf{x}$ be the input and $\mathbf{y}^\star$ the ground-truth output.
-Choose a decreasing noise schedule $0=\beta_{N_{\text{sup}}}<\cdots<\beta_2<\beta_1\le 1$ and a token-level corruption kernel $q_{\beta}$ (e.g., masking at rate $\beta$).
-Define a sequence of intermediate targets
+\item \textbf{Discrete corruption schedule.} Define a corruption process $q_{\beta}(\tilde{\mathbf{y}}\,|\,\mathbf{y}^\star)$ (e.g., token masking or random replacement with rate $\beta$).
+Choose a decreasing noise schedule and sample $\mathbf{y}^{\dagger}_s\sim q_{\beta_s}(\cdot\,|\,\mathbf{y}^\star)$ so that the targets become progressively less corrupted, yielding a simple monotone-improvement curriculum.\footnote{We do not position DIS as diffusion modeling: DIS does not require diffusion schedulers, score matching, or explicit density-ratio estimation~\cite{lou2023discrete}.
+A corruption schedule is merely a convenient way to generate monotone intermediate targets in discrete spaces.} \end{enumerate}